kevinscaria/TarGEN/README.md

 > Check out [sample SyntheticCopa class](https://github.com/kevinscaria/TarGEN/blob/main/experiments/copa.py) which extends BaseExperiment
 > class as a systematic way to enforce required methods.

+- For added flexibility, this file can also override the [`generator_function`](https://github.com/kevinscaria/TarGEN/blob/main/TarGEN/base_experiment.py#L42-L111) in case of changes in logic in the generator function.
-This file requires defining the pydantic object class of the instance sample, where each field and description is explicitly mentioned.
-There are few global variables that will available during runtime for the generator to access such as `DOMAIN, N, SENTENCE` etc. Changes to global variables are currently frozen and requires changes in the BAseExperiment class.
-In the next update we will provide accessibility as a local runtime variable that can be configured as required by the prompt engineer.
+- This file requires defining the pydantic object class of the instance sample, where each field and description is explicitly mentioned.
+There are a few global variables that will be available during runtime for the generator to access such as `DOMAIN, N, SENTENCE` etc. Changes to global variables are frozen and require changes in the BaseExperiment class.
+In the next update, we will provide accessibility as a local runtime variable that can be configured as the prompt engineer requires.

 **- Step 3: Load experiment object in `main.py`